StephenGoedhart/DesignPatternsSimplified/README.md

 ![alt text]( https://github.com/StephenGoedhart/DesignPatternsSimplified/blob/master/Src/images/factoryMethodDesignPatternDiagram.png "Factory Method Design Pattern Diagram")

-A factory class instantiates objects based on classes with a common parent class or interface using polymorphism.
-This way we guarantee type and decrease invalid type errors.
+The Factory Method denotes the practice of creating an abstract factory class with an object creation method.
+We can override this factory method in child classes.
+This approach increases scalability as we force polymorphic dependency.

 ###### C# Code example:
 ```C#